chrisdutz/virtual-factory/robot-arm/README.md

 ![Initialization](images/initialization.png "Initialization")

+In order to trigger initialization, we're using one of the special markers `M1927`, which is only set to true on the first execution.

-So when starting, all markers are set to 0, so on first execution of the ladder logic, `M90` is `false`, and I'm therefore setting it to `true`, but at the same time, I'm also setting `M91` to true, which indicates: We're initializing.
+So when starting, all markers are set to 0, but on first execution of the ladder logic, `M1927` is set to `true`.
-This ensures that we trigger initialization only once on startup and this is done automatically.
+I'm using this signal to set `M90` to `true`, wich I interpret as "the system is initializing.

-In the `Network` `N002` you can then see:
+In the `Network` `N001` you can then see:

-- As long as we're still initializing (`M91` is `true`) and we haven't reached the vertical top reference switch position, set `M0` to true.
+- As long as we're initializing (`M90` is `true`) and we haven't finished (`M91` is `true`) and we haven't reached the vertical top reference switch position, set `M0` to true.
 - As soon as the top reference switch is pressed, turn off `M0`
 - Now we're in the row below, as `X3` will stay `true` and here we repeat the same procedure: As long as the horizontal reference switch is not pressed (`true` ... this is when the arm is completely retracted), turn on the `M2` motor and turn it off as soon as we reach the reference position.
 - Last not least, turn the robot arm clockwise till we reach the rotational reference position (`X11`).